Blackboard and copyright

 - The whole of an artistic work may be copied from a hard copy original if it illustrates or accompanies the text or music you are copying, or if it can't be separately purchased at reasonable cost in a reasonable time.

 - The whole of an artistic work may be copied from a digital original, if it can't be purchased at reasonable cost in a reasonable time.

 - It is a requirement that the S113P Copyright Warning notice be included "on or with" all artwork.

 Music (not including scores)

-- Material copied from the internet may not be posted online.
+- Material copied from the Internet may not be posted online.

 - Some commercial music may be posted online under the University's Tertiary Music Licence, however it may only be streamed and may not be made available to download.
-Music posted online must be registered with the Copyright Officer.
+Music posted online must be registered with the Copyright Advisor.